Improving control over unobservables with network data: Appendix A: Proofs

 The proof follows steps similar to Lemma B.3. in \citet{lin2025regression}.
 In what follows, $\boldsymbol{T}$ denotes the vector of treatment statuses and $\boldsymbol{X}$ the collection of covariates, $f_t$ is the density of $X$ conditional on treatment status $t \in \{0, 1\}$, and it is understood that $j \neq i$ when conditioning on both $X_i$ and $X_j$.
+Note that $j \in \mathcal{C}_i$ iff $i \in \mathcal{C}_j$ for the comparison groups of interest.
+To keep notation simple, the proof is presented for $M=1$.

 First, decompose

 The two terms can be handled analogously, so it suffices to consider the case where $i$ is treated.
 The corresponding term can be decomposed further into

 where